edkongz/rv/README.md

-# RV🚙
+# Rommel 🦊

-A functional validation library written with ramda (all hail ramda 🙌).
-Heavily inspired by Joi with the following features:
+A validation library written with ramda (all hail ramda 🙌).
+Heavily inspired by Joi, Yup with the following features:

 - Functional all the way
 - Reusable and composable
-- Small footprint
 - Descriptive and declarative

 ```javascript